Lyneotema/shell-trial/README.md

 0x16.
-C - Simple Shell
+C - Shell trial
 This is a group project between two alx peer partners The partners are:Lyne Otema
                  Alvin Kanira